You Earned a Ticket!

 Arts education funding is protected

-Each year, all PK-12 public schools get an additional 1 percent of the required state and local funding that was received the year before.
+Each year, all K-12 public schools get an additional 1 percent of the required state and local funding (known as Prop98 funds) received the year before.
 In rough terms, this comes to about $1 billion — in the neighborhood of $170 per student.
 (2022 estimate)

 This is above the constitutionally required amount of funding for public schools and community colleges under Proposition 98.